 September 23 is in itself a big date because it marks the day the World Federation of the Deaf was first established in 1951.
 This day is especially important because it presents the chance to ‘support and protect the linguistic identity and cultural diversity of all deaf people and other sign language users.’

 The first International Day of Sign Language was celebrated in 2018 under the theme “With Sign Language, Everyone is Included!”.
-The theme for 2021 is “We Sign for Human Rights“.
+The theme for 2022 is “Building Inclusive Communities for All”.

 Sign languages are recognized as fully-fledged natural languages with equal status to spoken languages by the UN’s Convention on the Rights of Persons with Disabilities, as well as the Africa Union’s Disability Protocol.